maciekm88/github-repo-explorer/README.md

 ## WHAT TO DO NEXT:

-🎯 CODE CLEANING! e.g. Separate some components from the index file to other files etc.
+🎯 ~~CODE CLEANING! e.g. Separate some components from the index file to other files etc.~~ ✅ Done.
+Project structure changed, separated components to different files

 🎯 ADD UNIT TESTS!

-🎯 Implement @shopify/flash-list instead of using FlatList
+🎯 ~~Implement @shopify/flash-list instead of using FlatList~~ ✅ Done (RepoFlashList file)

 🎯 Add accessibility labels, hints etc